Yellow-Dog-Man/Resonite-Issues/README.md

 - **Provide a clean log file** from replicating the issue (**DO NOT USE MODS OR PLUGINS**, launch the client, load the replication item/world, replicate the issue, and exit)
 - **Report which version** of the app the problem was first observed on, as well as other relevant information (your OS, hardware, etc. as specified in the issue template)
 - **Use objective, and respectful language** for any posts/comments submitted (negativity, hateful/angry issues/comments are liable to be edited or removed)
+- **Use short, but descriptive tittle** as vague titles (e.g. "Issue with system" instead of "System breaks when I grab thing") are much more likely to get overlooked and skimmed over
+- **Be specific** when possible, becaues vague statements can be hard to interpret.
+For example instead of "It took a long time to finish", say "It took about 30 minutes to finish".
+"Long" can mean different amounts in different contexts - for some things a minute is long time, for others an hour is short
 - **Do not refer to projects we worked on in the past** we're unable to use materials or issues from past projects.

 **FAILURE TO MEET THE ABOVE REQUIREMENTS WILL LIKELY RESULT IN THE ISSUE GOING UNADDRESSED/BEING CLOSED IF SUFFICIENT INFORMATION IS NOT PROVIDED IN A REASONABLE TIMEFRAME**